shuvrag/breathe-easy/README.md

-# This is a
+# Breathe-Easy

-# pm_2.5_forecast
+PM 2.5 are microscopic pollutants (particulate matter with diameter less than 2.5 micrometres) which are a principle source of air pollution in developing countries.

-PM_2.5 is
+This is a web-app (built using Streamlit and deployed on Heroku) to predict the PM 2.5 levels of Kolkata, India for the next 24 hours.

-A model to predict atmospheric pm_2.5 levels in select cities
+The model underlying the prediction is a random forest model.
+I also considered time series models (ARIMA) and Facebook Prophet before choosing this model.